 While Golgi used the stain to study a vast amount of histology, it was Santiago Ramón y Cajal that really made the technique famous for his phenomenal studies of the nervous system anatomy that ultimately resulted in the development of the neuron doctrine.

 This Golgi prep is a flat mount preparation where the retina is flattened against glass slide.
 The photoreceptors are at the back and the ganglion cell side is on the superficial side.
-Lots of bipolar cells and vasculature as well as a number of glial cells surrounding blood vessels can be seen in this preparation.
+Lots of bipolar cells, horizontal cells and vasculature as well as a number of glial cells surrounding blood vessels can be seen in this preparation.
 The image above is a small subset of the lower magnification image below.

 This dataset was scanned in with a scanning stage microscope at multiple planes throughout the tissue, then focus stacked to get as much of the image in focus as possible.
 If this sort of thing really turns your crank, you can get the full resolution .tif version of this image here (its around 400MB) and explore it.

 The auditorium of the Moran Eye Center today with our clinicians who came to hear some basic research talk in addition to the clinical cases.